 I hate to bring up the Instagram algorithm here, but the more active you are on Instagram, the more the algorithm pushes your posts.
 If it sees your account is engaging with other accounts, it will think “Oh, these accounts have a relationship.
 I should probably make it easy for them to see when the other account has posted.”

-Social media brand builder Gretta van Reil (15 mil+ followers) has talked more about How to Grow Your Instagram in a podcast here.
+Social media brand builder Gretta van Reil (15 mil+ followers) has talked more about the impact of account relationships on how to grow your Instagram in a podcast here.

 P.S.
 This goes witout saying in my opinion, but always reply to comments!
 There’s nothing more annoying than a blogger who doesn’t reply to comments, especially questions.
 Be polite.